e-dorigatti/e-dorigatti.github.io/_posts/2019-08-20-xkcd_commentary_frequentists_vs_bayesians.markdown

 conclusions.
 Our dream is to only use data to make decisions.
 After all, math is unbiased, right?
 Why not let the data speak for itself?
 As this comic shows, this is simply not possible.
-Sure, priors are subjective, and when they are too strong, no amound of data can make Bayesians change their mind.
-On the other hand, no prior at all can make them very guillible, almost like a child.
+Sure, priors are subjective, and when they are too strong, no amount of data can make Bayesians change their mind.
+On the other hand, no prior at all can make them very gullible, almost like a child.
 You don't believe everything you read on the internet, do you?
 Then why do you believe everything your data tells you?